Insurance Career Secrets: A blog about the best and fastest ways to become an underwriter

 How much money can I really make as an underwriter?

-The median annual salary for insurance underwriters is $69,380.
+In terms of compensation, insurance underwriters received a median annual salary of $76,390 as of 2021.
+This figure, provided by the U.S. Bureau of Labor Statistics, indicates a lucrative potential for professionals in this field, further enhancing the appeal of pursuing a career in insurance underwriting.
 The top-paid 10 percent of underwriters earn more than $126,430 while the lowest-paid 10 percent earn less than $42,600.
-Median pay means half in this profession earn more and half earn less.
 Salaries vary depending on where you work and how much experience you have.

 What Skills Do I Need To Become An Underwriter?

-You will also need to understand basic concepts related to finance, including finances related to mortgages.
+You will also need to understand basic concepts related to finance, investment portfolios and accounting.

 Underwriters need to be a team player, have an analytical mind and be excellent with numbers.
 If you have these skills and love to solve problems, then a career as an underwriter may be right for you.